 Many store bought or restaurant smoothies contain added sugar too.
 Many well known coffee shops have also jumped on to the ‘healthy smoothie’ bandwagon with billboards inside and out advertising super trendy healthy fruit smoothies.
-I tried one for myself recently in a well known coffee shop and almost instantly began to feel unwell so I investigated the ingredients that were used only to find there was no fresh fruit in it at all, just a concentrated soup of sugar water!
+I tried one for myself recently in a well known coffee shop and almost instantly began to feel unwell.
+Upon investigating the ingredients that were used, I found there was no fresh fruit in it at all, just a concentrated soup of sugar water.
 It took my healthy system a while to return to normal and the frightening thing is most people have no idea that these drinks are probably as bad as drinking a glass of Coca Cola and could contribute to weight gain, diabetes and other nasty diseases associated with a high sugar diet.
 The sugar content in them is very high and in some cases the drinks contain nearly as much as our recommended daily amount.

-The sugars from such drinks are absorbed into the blood super quick which could make sensitive adults like me, diabetics and children, hyperactive, moody, lethargic and predispose them to more serious illnesses.
-A diabetic friend of mine too was seriously ill after drinking one of these high sugar syrup drinks which are being labelled ‘Healthy Smoothie’.
+The sugars from such drinks are absorbed into the blood super quick which could make sensitive adults, diabetics and children, hyperactive, moody, lethargic and predispose them to more serious illnesses.
+A diabetic friend of mine too was seriously ill after drinking one of these high sugar syrup drinks which are being labelled as ‘healthy smoothie’.

-There is also a whole host of alternative (and added ingredients) to consider when making your smoothie.
+There are lots of alternatives (and added ingredients) to consider when making smoothies.
 Include a source of healthy fat, such as nuts, nut butter, avocado, coconut oil, flax or chia seeds too as these will help your body absorb the fat-soluble vitamins in your smoothie.
 Greek yogurt and Coconut milk are great for smoothies too as they increase the protein content of your smoothie and make it more filling, keeping you fuller for longer.
-Oatmeal will add fiber and thicken your smoothie, and adding a tablespoon unsweetened cocoa powder will add a lush chocolate taste which will increase essential minerals and antioxidants.
+Oatmeal will add fiber and thicken your smoothie, and adding a tablespoon of unsweetened cocoa powder will add that chocolate taste and actually increase essential minerals and antioxidants.